 Most people know what an alcohol-induced blackout is, but what is brownout drunk?
 Both experiences can be frightening and may indicate the person has an alcohol use disorder or other health concern.
 If you or someone you care about has frequent blackouts or brownouts, consider getting support from an alcohol addiction treatment program.
+The treatment to stop drinking at this level would typically be a stay within our alcohol detox in Ohio followed by long-term rehab.

 Call The Bluffs at 850.374.5331 and speak to one of our friendly team members about the programs we offer.